 The genes of the virus for the required antigen (surface spike protein in case of coronavirus), are loaded into another inactivated virus (vector) like the adenovirus, and then introduced into the human body.
 The body will produce antibodies and immune response against the specific antigen as well as the vector.
 Therefore if the vector is a virus that humans are routinely exposed to, then there might be pre-existing antibodies against it which can destroy the vector before the viral genes can produce good amounts of required antigens.
 This can be prevented by using vectors that have low exposure in humans or mainly infect animals.

-Examples of such vaccines are the Oxford-Astra Zeneca COVID vaccine using an adenoviral cold virus of chimpanzees, and the Sputnik V vaccine by Gamaleya, Russia which uses two human adenoviral strains (Ad5 and 26).
-A vaccine from Johnson and Johnson using the Ad26 vector has also been recently approved.
+Examples of such vaccines approved are the Oxford-Astra Zeneca COVID vaccine using an adenoviral cold virus of chimpanzees, the Sputnik V vaccine by Gamaleya, Russia which uses two human adenoviral strains (Ad5 and 26), and the vaccine from Johnson and Johnson using the Ad26 vector.